AhmedAlSunbati712/proteus-backend/README.md

 |------|-----------|---------------|-----------|
 | **Internal** | Arbitrator | Milliseconds | Increases `BATCH_SIZE` to absorb spikes |
 | **External** | KEDA | Seconds | Deploys new GPU pods if batching is insufficient |

+### 4.4 Optional: Tailor Autoscaling

+If outfit-upload traffic grows, `queue:tailor_jobs` can be scaled with a second KEDA ScaledObject (same pattern as the Weaver, using `listName: queue:tailor_jobs`).
+By default, Tailor can run as a single replica if throughput is sufficient.

 ---